krapie/krapie/README.md

 ## Hi, I'm Kevin Park 👋

-I'm a DevOps and backend developer interested in distributed systems, system design, infrastructure, and cloud native.
+I'm a Backend and DevOps developer interested in distributed systems, system design, infrastructure, and cloud native.
 But I also do frontend stuff too.
 I'm also an open source maintainer of [Yorkie](https://github.com/yorkie-team) and a member of [Kubernetes](https://github.com/kubernetes) and [Istio](https://github.com/istio).
 I'm looking forward to contributing to more open source projects.
 I love to optimize and organize many things, both my lifestyle and my development.
 I also love to share my knowledge and skills with the world through mentoring and contributing.